My Funded Futures Rules: Rapid, Builder, Flex & Pro

 Understanding My Funded Futures rules before you start trading can save you from a blown account and a wasted evaluation fee.
 Most traders who fail at MFF don't lose because their strategy is bad.
 They lose because they tripped a rule they didn't fully understand, whether that's the trailing drawdown, the consistency requirement, or a news restriction they forgot about.

-This guide breaks down every rule that matters across all three current MFF plans so you know exactly what you're signing up for.
+This guide breaks down every rule that matters across all four current MFF plans so you know exactly what you're signing up for.

 How the My Funded Futures Evaluation Works

-My Funded Futures (also called MFF or MFFU) uses a single-phase evaluation.
-You pick an account size, hit the profit target while staying within drawdown limits, and you move on to a sim-funded account.
+My Funded Futures (also called MFF or MFFU) uses a single-phase evaluation with no time limit.
+You pay a monthly subscription that renews until you pass or cancel.
+Pick an account size, hit the profit target while staying within drawdown limits, and you move on to a sim-funded account.

 Here are the evaluation parameters for each plan: